luised94/lab_utils/STICKY_NOTES.md

 Will further distinguish operations on filetype.
 For example, if file is tsv, fastq etc will be in tsv_operations, fastq_operations etc.
 Need to break up functions in my config into functions and scripts and configuration.
 May move xml creator into my config.
+Didnt include the uninstallR script in the reorganization even tho I processed it to see.
+Not quite sure if I need it.